 Pavla is responsible for all the little things that are necessary for the lab to function smoothly, such as help with data collection in the field and administrative tasks.
 She is also in charge of laboratory work on DNA metabarcoding of pollen and collects and manages other types of genetic data.
 Currently on maternity leave.

 Haq Abdul Shaik

 Haq splits his time between our lab and the Laboratory of Insect Physiology.
 His work in our lab focuses mostly on various project using DNA metabarcoding, such as pollen analyses, gut content analyses, etc.

 Dáša is helping with data collections in the field and working on genetic analyses of insect samples, including DNA barcoding and metabarcoding.

 Paolo, the first PhD student in our lab, defended his PhD thesis “A conservation perspective on the mechanisms that influence plant-pollinator interactions” in January 2019 and is now working as a postdoc at the University of Milano-Bicocca, Italy.

 Irena Klečková (Slámová)

 Irena, a co-founder of our lab, has been working mostly on ecology and evolution of butterflies and their adaptations to varying environmental conditions.
-She is now working as a research scientist in another lab in our department (Laboratory of Multitrophic Interactions).
+She is now working as a researcher in another lab in our department (link).